All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medication selection.
 Based on your health profile, insurance situation, and goals, your provider will recommend a specific medication and starting dose.

 Side effect counseling.
-You will learn what to expect during the first few weeks, how to manage common GI side effects, and when to contact your provider.
+You'll learn what to expect during the first few weeks, how to manage common GI side effects, and when to contact your provider.

 Injection training.
 If this is your first injectable medication, your provider or a nurse will walk you through the injection technique.
 Subcutaneous injections use a short, thin needle and are straightforward once you have done it a couple of times.